ACORD: An Expert-Annotated Retrieval Dataset for Legal Contract Drafting

-\item \textbf{Neural Reranking Models:} These models enhance initial retrieval results (often from a BM25 or efficient retrieval model) by re-ordering the returned documents.
+\paragraph{Neural Reranking Models} Initial retrieval results (often from e.g. a BM25 model) are enhanced by the models by reordering the returned documents.
 Leveraging cross-attention mechanisms in models such as BERT has significantly boosted reranking performance \citep{devlin_bert_2019}.
-ColBERT (Contextualized late interaction over BERT) further refines this approach by creating token-level embeddings for both queries and documents, using a maximum-similarity mechanism to identify relevant documents.
-However, this comes with higher computational costs \citep{devlin_bert_2019, khattab_colbert_2020}.
-Recent research highlights that instruction-tuned large language models (LLMs) can surpass traditional supervised cross-encoders in zero-shot passage reranking tasks \citep{sun_is_2023}.
-In particular, listwise, pointwise, or pairwise reranking have received the most attention \citep{tang_found_2024, zhuang_beyond_2024, qin_large_2024}.
+ColBERT (Contextualized late interaction over BERT) refines this approach by creating token-level embeddings for queries and documents, using a maximum-similarity mechanism to identify relevant documents.
+However, this comes with higher computational costs \citep{khattab_colbert_2020}.
+Recent research highlights that instruction-tuned LLMs can surpass traditional supervised cross-encoders in zero-shot passage reranking tasks \citep{sun_is_2023}.
+In particular, list-, point-, or pairwise reranking have received attention \citep{tang_found_2024, zhuang_beyond_2024, qin_large_2024}.